What’s Happening?

 One thing is for sure, Justin Marks and Pitbull are both willing to spend whatever it takes.
 Trackhouse doesn’t just want another charter, they very well may need another charter.
 Of all the teams to watch, this is the one to watch the closest.

-Will any of these race teams purchase a charter from Stewart-Haas Racing?
+Will any of these race teams purchase or sell a charter?
 We will see as the 2024 season rolls on.